Dani-Gordon/CineMap-server/README.md

 Some additional features I would like to add to improve the app and create a more in-depth user experience:

 -	 Originally, we planned to have every countries flag within each continent listed on the continent page that way the user could choose which country rather than filter through an index of films from all countries within that continent.
 We added this feature to the stretch goal list early on; however I belive this would be a great improvement to the app for future use.
--	To make the app more responsive for mobile/tablet use.
+-	A more responsive design for mobile/tablet use.
+-	Additional information for the user including where they can view the film of their choosing.

 # Key Learnings
 ***
-This was the first project during the SEI course where we worked in a group of 3, so I learned how important it is to communicate about every last detail (no matter how small or minute you think it is), in addition to how important is is to plan until you can't plan anymore, utilize Git branching and use Trello (or something similar) to map out tasks.
+This was the first project during the SEI course where we worked in a group of 3.
+I learned how important it is to communicate about every last detail (no matter how small or minute you think it is), in addition to how important is is to plan until you can't plan anymore, utilize Git branching and use Trello (or something similar) to map out tasks.

 - I learned how to work on a project with a team using Git branching and, although we didn't have many, resolve merge conflicts when they occured.
 - After more research, I learned that there are much easier methods to building a slide-out Navbar.
 I will be sure to utilize these methods in future apps!